jbahamon/jbahamon.github.io/_posts/2021-01-21-the-usual-game-scenes.markdown

 - A simple, Radiant Historia-like World Scene.

-- I'd like to reproduce Chrono Trigger's Local Scene - Combat Scene transition (i.e. overlaying the characters in the Local Scene as they battle)
+- I'd like to reproduce Chrono Trigger's Local Scene - Battle Scene transition (i.e. overlaying the characters in the Local Scene as they battle)